-PM Modi Asks Automakers To Bring Global Best Practices To India, Focus On Clean Mobility
+PM Modi asks automakers to bring global best practices to India, focus on clean mobility

 The success story of Indian mobility is noteworthy.
 The nation is witnessing the creation of future-ready infrastructure, such as state-of-the-art expressways, high-speed railways and other forms of multi-modal connectivity that reaches every corner, the prime minister noted.

 “The holistic approach is ensuring that the benefits of growth are not just confined to a few, but shared by all,” Modi said.
-(Agencies)
+(PTI)

-PM Modi Asks Automakers To Bring Global Best Practices To India, Focus On Clean Mobility
+PM Modi asks automakers to bring global best practices to India, focus on clean mobility